Spain's Prado Museum gets biggest art donation in decades

 "This donation enriches in an extraordinary way a museum...which is an indispensable element of our image as a country," he added.

-The patron, Barcelona businessman and engineer Jose Luis Varez will receive the rare honor of having a room in the Madrid museum named after him.
+The patron, Barcelona businessman and engineer Jose Luis Varez will receive the rare honour of having a room in the Madrid museum named after him.

 The museum, which had 2.8 million visitors last year, did not say when the newly donated works will go on show.